James-Livesey/org2-asm-quickstart/tutorial/00-hello.md

 The key bit — which I believe is the only bit that really matters to the Organiser II — is the `.BYTE (endvec-vec)/2`.
 This defines the number of _vectors_ we'll be using in our program.

 Some of you may be wondering what a _vector_ is.
 A _vector_ is a word (so two bytes) that contains the memory address of some executable code.
-When the system _jumps_ to a vector, it essentially means that it is going to run the code at the address the vector points to.
+When the system _jumps_ to a vector, it means that the CPU is going to run the code at the address the vector points to.

 Here we're defining some vectors: